w3c/i18n-discuss/notes/chinese-client-server.md

 * U+3400-U+9FFF (commonly known as Basic Multilingual Plane Chinese characters)
 * U+20000-U+2FFFF, i.e., CJK Unified Ideographs Extension B to Extension F (Extension I in September 2023), commonly known as the Supplementary Ideographic Plane (SIP)
 * U+30000-U+3FFFF, i.e., CJK Unified Ideographs Extension G to Extension H, commonly known as the Tertiary Ideographic Plane (TIP)
-* the non-starnd Private Use Area (PUA)
+* the non-standard Private Use Area (PUA)
 * CJK Compatibility Ideographs in the Basic Multilingual Plane (U+F900-U+FAFF).
 Only 12 of these code points are standard general-purpose Chinese characters.
 * Unicode usually has unassigned code points at the end of each block to deal with urgent Chinese characters until a block is filled and the unassigned code bits of the next block will be used.

 The current client-side input validation for Chinese is fragmented:

-* Some use `[\u4e00-\u9fa5]` (20902 characters in total) to restrict the input (equivalent to GBK).
+* Some use `[\u4e00-\u9fa5]` (20,902 characters in total) to restrict the input (equivalent to GBK).
 * Some use `[\u3400-\u9fff]` (i.e., BMP) to restrict the input, which is equivalent to `utf8mb3` in MySQL.
 * Some use GB 18030—2005 (limited to CJK Unified Ideographs Extension B only); GB 18030—2022 is limited to Extension F only, and does not include Extensions G, H, I, and code points at the end of the block.
 * Various organisations and individuals have assigned their own PUA characters which have caused many negative impacts on the information exchange of digital services.

 This proposal aims to standardise the client-side input restriction and validation, and the communication with the server, to improve the Unicode usage, and to update the related constraints in time with Unicode.

-In client-server communication, the anomalies in the client side, such as appropriate prompts should be given for abnormalities entered at the client side, such as duplicate encoded ideographs, non-standard ideographs, PUA characters, and so on, in order to avoid the proliferation of errors.
+In client-server communication, the anomalies in the client side, such as appropriate prompts should be given for abnormalities entered at the client side, such as duplicate encoded ideographs, non-standard ideographs, PUA characters, and so on, to avoid the proliferation of errors.

 ## Goals